-Have you overheard someone comparing an unpleasant experience to having a root canal?
+Have you overheard someone comparing an unpleasant experience of having a root canal?
 Root canals have been the butt of jokes for ages.
 Perhaps that may have been justified in the past, but dental technology and treatment methods have made the root canal a relatively painless and commonplace procedure.
 The fact is, root canals don’t cause pain; they relieve it.
 We want to clear up some misconceptions for you.
 Read on to find out why you shouldn’t dread a root canal.

 Did you know that your tooth’s enamel is harder than bone?
 It is the hardest substance in the body.
 The next layer of your tooth is dentin, which is also harder than bone, but softer than enamel.
 These two tough layers protect the interior of your tooth, the soft tissue, called the pulp, that contains the nerves and blood vessels that nourish your tooth.
 Despite being protected by the hard, outer layers, the pulp can become infected from a deep cavity or trauma.
 That infection can cause excessive tooth sensitivity, extreme pain, and possible bone damage, which could result in the loss of the tooth.